 Lucky dog…that’s me.
 My name is Stevie and my human mom Tina and her family adopted me when I was small.
 Since then, I have to know she rescues the underdogs.
 My furry brother and sisters were adopted too.
 I also have two human sisters, Laney and Elizabeth who help take care of all of us.
 My human family is awesome!
 We are always playing and going for walks.
 My family loves me and all my siblings and I make sure to repay them with LOTS of kisses!
 When my mom is not with us, she is help other “furry kids” and their families.
 She must really love it, she’s been helping since 1995.
 She is happy being the care taker and leader of the whole pack.

 Karen has been a veterinary technician with Dr. Leck for 12 years.
-She is the mom to 7 month old golden retriever Georgia, 5 year old DSH Jimmy and 8 year old DSH Big Kitty.
+She is the mom to an adorable golden retriever Georgia and two kitties Jimmy and Big Kitty.
 When she isn't taking care of your pets she is gardening, hiking, biking and playing with Georgia.